What is Modern Slavery?

 Victims are forced to work against their will in many different settings, including brothels, cannabis farms, nail bars, car washes, agriculture and even within people's homes.

 Signs to look out for

-Information from the community, can play a vital role in tackling modern slavery, no matter how small or insignificant.
-If you see something suspicious, call police on 101.
+Information from the community can play a vital role in tackling modern slavery, no matter how small or insignificant.
+If you see something suspicious, call the police on 101.

 You can also call Crimestoppers anonymously on 0800 555 111.

-Willow Project are the new modern slavery and exploitation victim service serving the Thames Valley region.
-They provide prevention work, crisis intervention and ongoing support to both victims and their families.
-The support the charity offers is on both a practical and emotional level on any issues that are important to them and ranges from help with housing, benefits, education and employment, assistance through court processes, advocating at meetings, to hospital visits and arranging food and clothes parcels etc.
+The support offered is on both a practical and emotional level, from help with housing, benefits, education and employment, assistance through court processes, advocating at meetings, to hospital visits and arranging food and clothes parcels etc.

 Modern Slavery is closer than you think.
 This film includes information on how to spot potential victims, how they may be exploited and what you can do to help free the UK from Modern Slavery.